Students Learn and Intern in Washington, D.C.

 For the students in Washington, D.C., it has been a challenge to be among the college's first group to take part in the WII program.
 There were bound to be kinks to work out.

-This is the first time we have done this, says Kathy Taylor, director of Career Development at the Harrington Center.
+This is the first time we have done this, says Kathy Taylor, director of Career Development at the Harrington Center for Experiential Learning.
 "This is one of the first affiliation agreements we have had for this kind of program, so the students down there right now are the pioneers."

 As for applying, junior Katelyn Fitzpatrick says the process is much like the one she went through when applying for Semester at Sea.

-There's a lot of paper work that I did just for the Harrington Center, but the paper work for the Washington Internship Institute is fairly standard and similar to a study abroad program, she said.
+There's a lot of paper work that I did just for the Harrington Center for Experiential Learning, but the paper work for the Washington Internship Institute is fairly standard and similar to a study abroad program, she said.
 All I needed were two references from faculty, a very short application, and an essay explaining why I was attracted to the program.
 The more information you give the better your placement will be.

 Fitzpatrick, who is interested in going into Media Law after graduation, said the Capital Program through WII would offer her the best opportunity to see if that path is really what she wants.